 Research Interests

-Infectious Disease Epidemiology, HIV/AIDS, Neurocysticercosis, Global Health, randomized controlled trials (RCTs)
+Infectious Disease Epidemiology, HIV/AIDS, STIs, Neurocysticercosis, Neglected and Emerging Diseases, Global Health, Randomized Controlled Trials (RCTs)